We are often asked by users whether they should install a WordPress plugin or add code to their theme’s functions.php file.

 Both methods will do the same thing, and they are both correct.
 However, many users want to know which one is better for WordPress speed and performance.

 Some users feel concerned about installing too many plugins, and how it may affect their website speed and WordPress security.
-Others worry that adding custom code can break their website, and they may not be able to easily fix it.
+Others worry that adding custom code can break their website, and they may not be able to fix it easily.

 Let’s compare both solutions to figure out which one is better for WordPress performance.